Highlight & Connect

 Choose a default category color scheme for all new documents from the application’s preferences.

-Click the '+' button on the right next to any item to assign a category or use cmd + 1 to cmd + 5.
+Click the '+' button on the right next to any item to assign a category or use the shortcuts cmd + 1 to cmd + 9.
 You can also remove an item from a category using the cmd + 0 shortcut.
-Or, on your 2016 MacBook Pro, assign categories right from Touch Bar.
+Or, on your supporting MacBook Pro, assign categories right from Touch Bar.

 Click a category label in the lower right of a document window to see all items in the corresponding category.
 You can also select multiple categories when filtering.
 Dashed lines indicate breaks where items would have occurred in the complete document.
 Click the eye shaped button to the left of a an item to reveal its position in the unfiltered outline.